Time in Zambia

 Time in Zambia is given by a single time zone, officially denoted as Central Africa Time (CAT; UTC+02:00).
-Zambia has never observed daylight saving time.
+Zambia does not observe daylight saving time.
 Zambia, as North-Eastern Rhodesia, has observed CAT since 1903.

 IANA time zone database

 In the IANA time zone database, Zambia is given one zone in the file zone.tab – Africa/Lusaka.
 "ZM" refers to the country's ISO 3166-1 alpha-2 country code.
 Data for Zambia directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself: